Ridhwana/rails/guides/source/active_record_callbacks.md

 As you will see, there are many life cycle events and you can choose to hook into any of these either before, after, or even around them.

-Callbacks Overview
+Callback Registration
 ------------------

-Callbacks are methods that get called at certain moments of an object's life cycle.
-With callbacks it is possible to write code that will run whenever an Active Record object is created, saved, updated, deleted, validated, or loaded from the database.

-### Callback Registration
+To use the available callbacks, you need to implement and register them.
+Implementation can be done in a multitude of ways like using ordinary methods, blocks and procs, or defining custom callback objects using callback classes.
+Let's go through each of these implementation techniques.

-In order to use the available callbacks, you need to register them.
-You can implement the callbacks as ordinary methods and use a macro-style class method to register them as callbacks:
+You can implement the callbacks as ordinary methods and use a macro-style class method to register them as callbacks.

 ```ruby
 class User < ApplicationRecord